hack3rs.ca network-security

 defensive-use-cases

-• $Comparing older credential attack paths with modern detection and hardening controls.
+• $Comparing older credential attack paths with what current logging and monitoring would show.

 common-mistakes

-• $Treating a legacy dual-use tool as appropriate for modern production operations.
+• $Treating a legacy dual-use tool as a modern production workflow or general IT utility.

-• $Running intrusive capabilities outside a controlled lab and explicit authorization scope.
+• $Running intrusive capabilities outside a controlled, isolated lab with explicit authorization.

-• $Teaching the mechanics without teaching the defensive controls and ethical boundaries.
+• $Teaching the attack mechanics without reaching the defensive controls and detection side.

-• $Failing to reset or document the lab after demonstrations.
+• $Not resetting or documenting the lab environment after demonstrations.

 expert-habits-for-free-self-study